alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-28-wearing-something-bearing-cross-while-praying.md

 note: true
 locale: en
 lang: en
-excerpt: "It is not permissible to wear a watch that has a cross on it, be it in Salah or otherwise.
+summary: "It is not permissible to wear a watch that has a cross on it, be it in Salah or otherwise.
 This cross must be removed either by scraping it off or by covering it with some paint."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz